fat-tire/resolve/README.md

 *  `RESOLVE_NETWORK` -- Set to "host" to use the host's Internet/network connectivity.
 Other network driver options are described in the [Docker](https://docs.docker.com/network/) and [Podman](https://docs.podman.io/en/latest/markdown/podman-run.1.html) documentation.
 The default is "none", meaning the container will not have network access.

+*  `RESOLVE_CONTAINER_ENGINE` -- Should you have *both* Podman and Docker installed in your host environment, Podman will always be used as your default.
+To specify a specific container engine, set `RESOLVE_CONTAINER_ENGINE` to either `podman` or `docker`.

-* `RESOLVE_BIND_SOURCES` and `RESOLVE_BIND_TARGETS` -- Use these to add your own custom bindings from the host to the container.
+* `RESOLVE_BIND_SOURCES` and `RESOLVE_BIND_TARGETS` -- Use these to add your own additional custom bindings from the host to the container.

 Say you want to map `/tmp/garbage` on your host to `/tmp` in the container.
 You also want to map `/var/run/dbus/system_bus_socket` from the host to the container.
-You can do this like this.
+You can set both to be mapped like this:

      RESOLVE_BIND_SOURCES=("/tmp" "/var/run/dbus/system_bus_socket")
      RESOLVE_BIND_TARGETS=("/tmp/garbage" "/var/run/dbus/system_bus_socket")